ivarprudnikov/ivarprudnikov.com/_drafts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

 }
 ```

 Above will spawn _Python_ process which will execute training script I mentioned in the beginning.
+Some variables are not clear as they are not defined in this excerpt but you could always look at the [source code to see what values they hold](https://github.com/ivarprudnikov/char-rnn-tensorflow/blob/master/server/generator.js)

 #### Generating sample